livecycle/preevy/README.md

 Plugins are a way to extend Preevy's functionality via externally-published NPM packages.

-A plugin can execute code in response to events.
-It can also defined new commands, and add flags to existing commands to customize their behavior.
+A plugin can add hooks which execute code in response to events.
+It can also define new commands, and add flags to existing commands to customize their behavior.

+### Default plugins

+The [GitHub integration plugin](packages/plugin-github) packaged as `@preevy/plugin-github` is bundled with Preevy and enabled by default.

+### Enabling or disabling plugins

+#### From the Docker Compose file

 <!--lint disable double-link-->
-Plugins are specified in the [Preevy configuration](#preevy-specific-configuration).
+Plugins can be configured in the [Preevy configuration](#x-preevy-preevy-specific-configuration-in-the-compose-files) section of your Compose file.
 Add a `plugins` section to the `x-preevy` top-level element:
 <!--lint enable double-link-->

 ```yaml